clydemaomao/aicodehelper/README.md

 [Watch the demo](docs/demo.mp4)

-> Place your video at `docs/demo.mp4`.
-GitHub will show this as a link; use a GIF or a thumbnail if you want an inline preview.

 This project touches chat memory, structured outputs, tool calls, RAG and MCP scaffolding, guardrails, and logging-friendly workflows from zero to one.